European red spider mite (Panonychus ulmi)

 For mite identification, see:

 Biology and life history McDaniel, twospotted, and yellow spider mites overwinter as fertilized females under bark or in soil debris.
-European red mite and brown mites overwinter as eggs in crevices of twig bark and young limbs.
+European red spider mite overwinters as eggs in crevices of twig bark and young limbs.
 They move to young foliage when buds break in spring and produce many generations during spring to autumn.
 Females can lay up to 10 eggs per day and more than 200 during their lifetime.
 Egg-to-adult development can occur in 7 to 10 days during summer.
 They thrive under hot, dry conditions.
 Large colonies of mites produce webbing along leaf midveins.
 Mite dispersal occurs mainly through wind transport.

 Pest monitoring Scout your tree periodically during the summer months for stippled or yellowing leaves, especially in trees with a history of spider mite damage or water-stressed trees.
 Confirm the presence of mites by using a hand lens to view the undersides of leaves for the mites, their eggs and webbing.